luc-chevaux/sliding-youtube-gallery/readme.txt

 == Screenshots ==

 1. Administration page
+2. Gallery Admin
-2. Sliding YouTube Gallery
+2. Gallery
-3. Sliding YouTube Gallery video page
+3. Page

 == Changelog ==

+= 1.2.1 =
+* Fix path problems with css and js when wordpress is installed on a sub-directory *

 = 1.2.0 =
 * Multiple youtube user